mj-km/makinteractlab.github.io/_pages/join.md

 ### We have openings for 1 fully-funded Ph.D. student starting Spring 2023

-We are excited to meet strong candidates with background and interest in Digital Fabrication, Electronics toolkits, large-scale haptic devices, robotics...
+We are excited to meet strong candidates with background and interest in digital fabrication, electronics toolkits, large-scale haptic devices, robotics...

 To prospective students, _please check for more details below_.